 It has been established that 1-3% of gastric cancers result from inherited cancer syndromes, the majority of them being Hereditary Diffuse Gastric Cancer.

-Hereditary Diffuse Gastric Cancer (HDGC) is an inherited cancer syndrome that leads to an increased risk of diffuse gastric cancer and lobular breast cancer.
-Families with multiple cases of diffuse gastric cancer, lobular breast cancer, or both may be affected by hereditary diffuse gastric cancer syndrome.
-HDGC is most frequently caused by inherited mutations in the CDH1 gene, although other genes are likely to be involved in some families.
+Hereditary Diffuse Gastric Cancer (HDGC) is an inherited cancer syndrome that leads to a higher than average risk of developing diffuse gastric cancer and lobular breast cancer.
+Families with one or more cases of diffuse gastric cancer, lobular breast cancer, or both may be affected by hereditary diffuse gastric cancer syndrome.
+HDGC is most frequently caused by inherited mutations in the CDH1 gene, although other genes may be involved in some families.

 Dr. Parry Guilford discovered the connection of the CDH1 gene mutation to gastric cancer and lobular breast cancer in a family from New Zealand’s Maori population in 1998.

-The CDH1 gene is located on chromosome 16 and encodes for a protein called E-cadherin.
+The CDH1 gene is a tumor suppressor gene located on chromosome 16 and encodes for a protein called E-cadherin.
 The normal function of E-cadherin is to allow cells and tissues to adhere to one another in a normal manner.
-When there is a mutation in the CDH1 gene, the normal function of the gene is disrupted.
+When there is a pathogenic variant (mutation) in the CDH1 gene, the normal function of the gene is disrupted.
 Pathogenic variants directly contribute to the development of disease.
 In a small minority of cases, HDGC is caused by a pathogenic variant in a gene called CTNNA1, which is found on chromosome 5 and has a similar function to the CDH1 gene.

 Criteria have been established to select families for screening (genetic testing) for CDH1 mutations.
 Not all families are found to have a CDH1 mutation.
 With the exception of CTNNA1, other genes that may lead to HDGC are not known at this time.
 Genetic test results provide information that will help identify the recommended course of treatment in each case.
 Updated HDGC Clinical Practice Guidelines lay out paths for management of families with pathogenic CDH1 gene mutations with family history of gastric cancer, only a family history of lobular breast cancer, families found to have a CDH1 variant of unknown significance, and ‘HDGC-like’ families who have met genetic testing criteria but no CDH1 or CTNNA1 pathogenic variants have been found.